-- Students are to be cleared from the halls immediately and to report to nearest available classroom - · Assist those needing special assistance - Close and lock all windows and doors and do not leave for any reason - Stay away from all doors and windows and move students to interior walls and drop - BE QUIET! - · Wait for an official to open the door
+- Students are to be cleared from the halls immediately and to report to nearest available classroom - Assist those needing special assistance - Close and lock all windows and doors.
+Cover all classroom door windows and do not leave for any reason - Stay away from all doors and windows and move students to interior walls and drop - BE QUIET! - · Wait for an official to open the door